lucyahayes/luicyfruit.github.io/spotify_writeup.md

 ## 1.5 Read in Saved Tracks
 Reading in saved tracks required a new scope again ('user_saved_tracks').
 This followed the same steps as reading in my top tracks except this time there was an added_at date, so I didn't need to use estimates.
 I used the read_tracks and audio_features function on this data, and appended to the main dataframe.
 The API limit was 20 songs (even though I have many more saved!) so this didn't account for too many more songs, especially seeing how some were duplicates.

-Lastly, I removed those duplicates to get a dataframe with 570 entries, with the following variables (as defined in the [Spotify API Documentation] https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/):
+Lastly, I removed those duplicates to get a dataframe with 570 entries, with the following variables (as defined in the [Spotify API Documentation](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/):

 - **Uri**: The Spotify URI for the track.
 - **Artist**: The Artist who performed the track